Quick Reference

 Execution order

-SQL clauses execute in this order, not the order you write them
+SQL clauses run in this order, not the order you write them

 1FROMpick the table(s)